UCB-w261/w261-environment/setup-new-hadoop-env/hadoop-vm.md

   --ssh-flag="-L 41537:127.0.0.1:41537"
 ```

-If is throwing you an error message that `GCP` cannot find the instance, it means that the project and/or zone on your Google Cloud SDK `gcloud init` setup and the VM do not match.
+Note: If is throwing you an error message that `GCP` cannot find the instance, it means that the project and/or zone on your Google Cloud SDK `gcloud init` setup and the VM do not match.
 Do not terminate your instance, re-run `gcloud init` and make them both match.

+The above command will get you the instance prompt at your user home folder.
+Here is the best place to `git clone https://github.com/UCB...` the repos needed for HW and to run the demos.
+This operation is only needed once.
+Afterwards, you only need to `git pull` or go through the process of committing and pushing changes explained in week 1.

 [Jupyter Lab](http://localhost:8889 "Click here to open Jupyter Lab")